Ameron22/QuantumLift/VERCEL_DEPLOYMENT_GUIDE.md

 - ✅ **Custom domains**: Add your own domain
 - ✅ **Analytics**: Performance monitoring

-Your GymTracker app will be live forever for free! 🌐
+Your QuantumLift app will be live forever for free! 🌐